 QUDM, Australian Rainfall and Runoff (including associated revision project reports) and the Water By Design / Healthy Waterways WSUD Technical Design Guidelines for SEQ include information on safety issues for stormwater infrastructure.
-QUDM includes a discussion on a risk management approach that should be adopted for activities that are expected to have a high risk.
-These documents should be referenced for further advice on safety.
+QUDM includes a discussion on a risk management approach that shouldmust be adopted for activities that are expected to have a high risk.
+These documents shouldmust be referenced for further advice on safety.

-The safety of the constructors, operators, maintenance personal and the general public should be considered during the design of stormwater infrastructure.
+The safety of the constructors, operators, maintenance personal and the general public shouldmust be considered during the design of stormwater infrastructure.
+Fencing or other means to prevent/manage unauthorised access may be required by Council.